Buying A Condo In Singapore

 Instead, this is to share some data on what we are facing in Singapore, Malaysia, and Southeast Asia.

-Most of us felt the burden of paying off the mortgage of our first home and can only daydream of owning a second property.
+Most of us felt the burden of paying off our first home mortgage and can only daydream of owning a second property.

 In the USA, it is not uncommon for someone to own more than one property.